Harrry1314/SEG3103Lab1/lab06/README.md

 Output of "mvn compile"
 ![mvncomp](img/mvncomp.png)

-Output of "mvn package -DskipTests"
+Output of "mvn package -DskipTests" \n
 It packages all project files into one jar file, so that we can easily run it.
 ![mvndskip](img/mvndskip.png)